-The piece below is simply a high-school course I've designed to ensure politicians will no longer be able to use the word "Jesus" and what they consider a national -- maybe even nationalistic -- religion to block change and progress, to fatten already obese corporations, and trash a planet they claim to believe was created by the Judaeo-Christian notion of God.
+The piece below is simply a high-school course I've designed to ensure our Nation's leaders and their supporters will no longer be able to use the word "Jesus" and what they consider a national -- maybe even nationalistic -- religion (i.e., Christianity) to block change and progress, to fatten already obese corporations, to deceive and plunder the least of these and trash a planet they claim to believe was created by the Judaeo-Christian notion of God.

 Especially the "Jesus" part is just bugging the shit out of me.
 They have to stop tossing his name around like a slobbery dog-chewed Frisbee they found stuck on the roof of an abandoned duplex.

-But I have read and thought about Jesus ever since I left the church, and I assure you he is not that guy the "religious right" pummels us with.
-They get away with this travesty because their constituency, "Christians" as a whole, don't know much about Jesus or the bible in general, so they believe whatever suits them and whatever people in suits tell them.
+I have read and thought about Jesus' teachings ever since I left the church, and I assure you he is not that guy the "religious right" pummels us with.
+They get away with this travesty because their constituency, "Christians" as a whole, I'm sad to say, don't know much about Jesus or the bible in general, so they believe whatever suits them and whatever people in suits tell them.

 |Christian vote getter|